KatherineMichel/portfolio/doc/what-i-am-paying-attention-to-in-2024.md

 * [Julia Evans](https://jvns.ca/)
 * [Wizard Zines](https://wizardzines.com/)

-Several new-ish (or new-to-me) blogs that stand out.
+Several new-ish (or new-to-me) blogs that stand out
 * [Architecture Notes](https://architecturenotes.co/)
 * [The Pragmatic Engineer](https://blog.pragmaticengineer.com/)
 * [The Developing Dev](https://www.developing.dev/)

-Perhaps this is dated, but I'd like to know more.
+Perhaps this is dated, but I'd like to know more
 * [High Performance Web Sites Blog](http://stevesouders.com/)

 ## How Companies Do Things

-A curated list of engineering blogs including most, if not all, of the leading tech companies, and many others too.
+A curated list of engineering blogs including most, if not all, of the leading tech companies, and many others too
 * [Engineering Blogs](https://github.com/kilimchoi/engineering-blogs)

-Information about how companies do testing and SRE.
+Information about how companies do testing and SRE
 * [How They Test](https://github.com/abhivaikar/howtheytest)
 * [How They SRE](https://github.com/upgundecha/howtheysre)

-The go-to system design learning resources.
+The go-to system design learning resource
 * [System Design Primer](https://github.com/donnemartin/system-design-primer)

 A classic blog about system architecture.
 Also happens to be "for sale."
 See the December 11 post and respond if you are serious.